Bouazza Feham: Club career

 On June 9, 2011, Feham signed a one-year contract with USM Alger, joining them on a free transfer from ES Sétif.

 International career

 Feham first represented Algeria at the Under-20 level, taking part in a tournament in Rezé, France.
 He would later receive call ups to the Under-21 team and the Under-23 team, participating in the 2005 Islamic Games in Saudi Arabia.

 On April 22, 2008, he was called up on stand-by for the Algerian A' National Team in its qualifier against Morocco.
 However, he did not end up playing in the game.

+Managerial career

+On 2023, Bouazza Fahem on his first experience, became the manager of IRB El Kerma in the Inter-Régions Division (third division).